Login

 Changes can often be seen following weight loss or gain, puberty and menopause, however, new onset asymmetry which may be suggestive of an underlying breast mass, should be referred.
 See Breast Lump guidelines

-Surgery for breast asymmetry is considered a procedure of low clinical priority, and therefore not routinely funded under the NHS.
+Surgery for breast asymmetry is considered a procedure of low clinical priority, and therefore is not routinely commissioned under the NHS.

 The form and further information about applying for special consideration for ‘Procedures of Limited Clinical Benefit’ can be found here